 12. Assist Senior Finance Officer in monitoring financial performance of the sub-granted funds;

-13. Ensure reporting to the European Commission and elaborate the capitalisation document on the basis of the projects funded by BEST RUP Project;
+13. Ensure reporting to the European Commission and elaborate the capitalisation document on the basis of the projects funded by LIFE4BEST-ORs Project;

-17. Support the BEST RUP projects monitoring in close collaboration with the 3 regional focal points;
+14. Support the LIFE-4BEST-ORs projects monitoring in close collaboration with the regional focal points;

-18. Ensure synergies and good collaboration with the BEST 2.0 officer;
+19. Ensure synergies and good collaboration with the BEST 2.0 + and BIOPAMA Action Component;

-21. Carry out other administrative support from time to time as required by the BEST Coordinator, such as: answer and screen telephone calls and answer queries with discretion, provide and search for information on request.
+21. Carry out other administrative support from time to time as required by the Senior Grant Manager, such as: answer and screen telephone calls and answer queries with discretion, provide and search for information on request.

 • University degree in ecology and/or business administration or commercial/secretarial diploma;

-• Minimum 5 years work experience with progressively increasing responsibilities in project management and grant management;
+• Minimum 5 years of work experience with progressively increasing responsibilities in project management and grant management (support to third parties);

-• Sound administrative/coordination skills, including contract administration, logistical coordination and event preparation, travel planning and management of agendas, basic financial skills;
+• Sound administrative/coordination skills, including contract administration, logistical coordination and event preparation, monitoring and evaluation, travel planning and management of agendas, basic financial skills;

 • Excellent interpersonal and communication skills;